 Lahey Hospital & Medical Center is part of a vibrant and growing health care system, recognized as a trailblazer in medicine and a standard bearer in patient experience.
 It includes an award-winning academic medical center, a superb constellation of community hospitals, home care services, rehabilitation facilities and more.

 We are committed to attracting, developing and retaining top talent in a market long recognized and revered as a global leader in health.
 With a team approach to care, we encourage learning and growth at all levels, and we offer competitive salaries and benefits.
 We adhere to the principles of a just and fair work environment for all colleagues, where respect is foundational and performance is rewarded.

 About the Job

-Doctoral Degree (Ph.
+Required: Doctoral Degree (Ph.
 D, Psych D, or Ed.
 D) in Clinical or Counseling Psychology from an accredited university or professional school.
 License required.
 1+ years of experience preferred.
 Active membership in professional organizations related to the provision of bariatric behavioral health services is strongly encouraged.